Coding-Storm-Official/Toxic-Word-Detector/README.md

   >
 </p>
 <div align = "center">
-The program using TextBlob to analyse the text and determine if it is a toxic or a non toxic text.
+The program uses TextBlob to analyse the text and determine if it is a toxic or a non toxic text.

 <br>
 <br>